g3tsyst3m/g3tsyst3m.github.io/_posts/2026-06-26-How to Create a Makeshift C2 with Claude Code as the Operator.md

 ## Operating Without Claude

 Before MCP mode, it's worth knowing how to interact with the C2 directly.
-MCP and the GUI are conveniences -- underneath everything is a plain HTTP API you can hit from any terminal.
-This matters when you're on a machine without Claude Code, scripting from a CI box, or just want to sanity-check the server is alive.
+MCP and the GUI are conveniences.
+Underneath everything is a plain HTTP API you can hit from any terminal.
+This matters when we're on a machine without Claude Code, scripting from a CI box, or just want to sanity-check the server is alive.

 ### commander.py CLI

 `commander.py` is a Python CLI that wraps the HTTP API.
 It runs on your operator machine (not the VPS) and only requires `pip install requests`.

-**Run a command directly on the VPS from your attacker machine** (not on an agent -- this runs on the VPS itself):
+**Run a command directly on the VPS from your attacker machine** (not on an agent.
+This runs on the VPS itself):
 ```powershell
 py commander.py execute "whoami"
 py commander.py execute "ps aux"